VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 [Alerts state](#alerts-state) page or [debug mode](#debug-mode) could emit additional information about configured datasource URL, GET params and headers.
 Sensitive information such as passwords or auth tokens is stripped by default.
-To disable stripping such info pass `-showSecrets` cmd-line flag to vmalert.
+To disable stripping such info pass `-datasource.showURL` cmd-line flag to vmalert.

 ## Profiling